 - 2.1.
 Parents, as defined in the Education Act 1994, are a child's main carers.
 They are responsible for making sure that their child is well enough to attend their academy.
 Children should be kept at home when they are acutely unwell. - 2.2.
 Parents/carers have a duty to: - 2.2.1.
 Provide their child's Academy with sufficient information about their child's medical condition, medical treatment/special care needed at the academy (emergency contact numbers, names and contact details of GP, details of hospital consultants, medicine details, and allergies). - 2.2.2.
 Reach an agreement, with the Academy, on the academy's role in assisting with their child's medical needs.
 In some cases this will be the formation of an individual health care/management plan. - 2.2.3.
-Ensure that all medication is within use-by-date. - 2.2.4.
-Inform the academy if there are any changes to their child's condition. - 2.2.5.
+Carry out any action they have agreed to as part of the implementation of any health care / management plan, e.g. provide medicines and equipment and ensure they or another nominated adult are contactable at all times. - 2.2.4.
+Ensure that all medication is within use-by-date. - 2.2.5.
+Inform the academy if there are any changes to their child's condition. - 2.2.6.
 Inform the academy of any medication their child requires while taking part in offsite activities. - 2.3.
 Where parents/carers have difficulty understanding or supporting their child's medical condition themselves, the Local Health Authority can often provide additional assistance. - 2.4.
 Parents'/carers' religious and cultural views should always be respected.